StefanGerlach/CarND-Vehicle-Detection/README.md

 In that binary image the contours are detected with OpenCV **findContours()**-function.
 To merge rectangles, I check what rectangles "share" pixels of a detected contour for a given percentage of pixels.
 All rectangles that share pixels on a contour, are merged and the bounding box around them is calculated in [**filter_dectections()**](packages/sliding_window_filter.py)

+![Filtered detections][image13]

+In the final step, the rectangles that define a vehicle detection are mapped back to the original image space:

+![Frame with detections][image14]

 ## Reflection